akshatjaiswal-2003/DSA/DP/_1_Leetcode509.md

 **Interviewer:** "Explain how you would compute the n-th Fibonacci number."

-You (step-by-step):
+**You (step-by-step):**

 1. “Fibonacci is a classic sequence where each number depends on the previous two.”
 2. “The most direct way is recursion — but it recomputes the same values again and again.”
 3. “I will first explain the brute-force recursion to show understanding of the mathematical definition.”
 4. “Then I will optimize it using Dynamic Programming (iterative approach) to bring time complexity down to linear.”
 5. “Finally, I will provide clean, optimized, interview-level code.”

 ---

 ## 3. 🔹 Brute Force Approach
 ### **Idea**
-Use the recursive definition directly.
+Use the recursive mathematical definition directly.

 ### ❗ Problem
-It recalculates the same subproblems → exponential time.
+The same subproblems are recalculated → **exponential time**.

 ### **Time Complexity:** `O(2^n)`
 ### **Space Complexity:** `O(n)` (recursion depth)